 MyClass.get_db().bulk_save(docs).
-If you’re writing application code that touches a number of related docs in a number of different places, and you want to bulk save them, you can use
+If you’re writing application code that touches a number of related docs in a number of different places, you want to bulk save them, and you understand the warning in its docstring, you can use

 dimagi.utils.couch.bulk.CouchTransaction.
 Note that this isn’t good for saving thousands of documents, because it doesn’t do any chunking.

 - Don’t save too many docs in too short a time!
 To give the views time to catch up, rate-limit your saves if going through hundreds of thousands of docs.
 One way to do this is to save N docs and then make a tiny request to the view you think will be slowest to update, and then repeat.

 - Use different databases!
 All forms and cases save to the main database, but there is a _meta database we have just added for new doc or migrated doc types.
 When you use a different database you create two advantages: a) Documents you save don’t contribute to the view indexing load of all of the views in the main database. b) Views you add don’t have to run on all forms and cases.

 - Split views!
 When a single view changes, the entire design doc has to reindex.
 If you make a new view, it’s much better to make a new design doc for it than to put it in with some other big, possibly expensive views.
 We use the couchapps folder/app for this.